 Her latest book explores the churches’ attitudes to human flourishing and is called Transforming the Struggles of Tamars: Single Women and Baptistic Communities

-Currently Graham is pursuing his PhD part-time in the area of church transitions, Postmodernism, and Trinitarian Theology (University of Manchester).
+Graham completed his PhD studies in the area of Ecclesiology and Trinitarian Theology with a thesis title “Participation as a Paradigm for Free Church Ecclesiology” (University of Manchester).
 Graham also holds a LLB (Hons) with Philosophy (University of Glasgow) and a MSc in Marketing (University of Strathclyde).

 In his spare time Graham enjoys playing and watching a variety of sports and listening to a wide collection of (mainly) Indie Folk music.